 Meathead feels the optional rotisserie was an afterthought on his 4-burner model.
 The left bracket of his rotisserie kit scraped against the lid of the side burner.
 He had to mount it to the inside of the cooking chamber.
 That was easy because the mounting holes go through, but he also had to mount the motor upside down or when the lid went down it wouldn't close.
 The rod came in two parts and needed to be screwed together.
 They kept coming loose so he had a local auto body shop weld the two parts together.
 Char-Broil says this is an unusual occurrence, but we have seen many complaints about the mounting brackets on the internet.

 The cookbox and single door cart are a combo of stainless and painted steel.
-Construction is lightweight and rather flimsy, but Meathead's 2008 model is holding up fine in the harsh weather of Chicago.
-He doesn't cover it so the stainless now looks more like aluminum, but other than the grates, there are no signs of rust or corrosion.
-He uses it a lot, doesn't baby it and doesn't hesitate to recommend it.
+Construction is lightweight and rather flimsy, but Meathead's 2008 model held up fine in the harsh weather of Chicago.
+He never covered it so the stainless looked more like aluminum, but other than the grates, it was a decent grill for the money and worked reliably for several years.

 Looked Closely At It